 Graduates are engaged in a wide range of careers in private industry and public organizations concerned with the wool and agricultural industries.

 A formal graduate diploma course in Wool and Pastoral Sciences (5080) is available.

-Studies in the Faculty of Architecture are concerned with the design, technology, history and management of the man-made and built environment.
+Studies in the Faculty of Architecture are concerned with the design, technology, history and management of the built environment.